 Afternoon depart though the Sinai desert to the holy site of St. Catherine.

-Overnight: Catherine Plaza Hotel, St. Catherine (1 night) (B, D)
+Overnight: Catherine Plaza Hotel or Morgan Land Hotel, St. Catherine (1 night) (B, D)

 Day 10: St. Catherine/Aqaba (JORDAN)

 Early in the morning we begin our Mount Sinai hike to catch the sunrise.
-After our descent we visit the Monastery of St. Catherine*.
-The Orthodox Monastery of St Catherine stands at the foot of Mount Horeb where, the Old Testament records, Moses received the Tablets of the Law.
+After our descent we visit the Monastery of St. Catherine* (outside only as currently it’s not possible to go inside).
 The mountain is known and revered by Muslims as Jebel Musa.
 The entire area is sacred to three world religions: Christianity, Islam, and Judaism.
 The Monastery, founded in the 6th century, is the oldest Christian monastery still in use for its initial function.
 Its walls and buildings of great significance to studies of Byzantine architecture and the Monastery houses outstanding collections of early Christian manuscripts and icons.
 The rugged mountainous landscape, containing numerous archaeological and religious sites and monuments, forms a perfect backdrop to the Monastery.
 After our visit we drive to Nuweiba to travel by speed ferry to Aqaba in Jordan.

-Overnight: Marina Plaza Hotel, Aqaba (1 night) (B)
+Overnight: Double Tree Hotel by Hilton, Aqaba (1 night) (B)

 Day 11: Aqaba/Wadi Rum